Ambuj-UF/ConCat-1.0/README.md

 Run simultaneous fasta to nexus input file format conversion and analysis with RCV calculation, Alignment Entropy calculation and spellin check function set as True for a set of alignment files that has sequence IDs stored in taxon name:

-python ConCat.py -CA -rcv -shannon -spell -pipe
+python ConCat.py -CA -rcv -shannon -spell -pipe -ftype fasta